 MIT is the largest source of financial aid to its students.
 Students also receive financial aid from federal, state and private sources.

-All aid awarded by MIT to undergraduates is based on need and MIT meets the full need.
-View the types of scholarships, grants, loans and jobs available to undergraduates on the Student Financial Services (SFS) website.
+All aid awarded by MIT to undergraduates is based on need and meets the full need.
+Lear more about what types of scholarships, grants, loans and jobs available in the Types of Aid section of our site.

 Financial aid for graduate students is, in large part, provided by individual departments.
 The amount of aid graduate students receive varies significantly.
 Financial support includes fellowships, traineeships, teaching and research assistantships.
 Most forms of support are granted for merit, while others are granted for some combination of merit and need.
 Graduate students are also eligible for need and non-need based loans.
 The Office of the Dean for Graduate Education has information on graduate fellowships, traineeships, and teaching and research assistantships and SFS has information on loans.

-Need-based aid to graduate students is primarily in the form of federal loans and aid eligibility is determined by SFS using information provided by the student on the FAFSA.
+Need-based aid to graduate students is primarily in the form of federal loans and aid eligibility is determined using information provided on the FAFSA.